1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “National Endowment for the Humanities (NEH), Division of Research” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “National Endowment for the Humanities (NEH), Division of Research” or related funders appear.
+Free, weekly, unsubscribe anytime.

 The program encourages non-academic writers to deepen their engagement with the humanities by strengthening the research underlying their books, and it encourages academic writers in the humanities to communicate the significance of their research to the broadest possible range of readers.
 NEH especially encourages applications from independent writers, researchers, scholars, and journalists.